How to monetize your audience to grow your following and revenue

 Doing so allows you to scale both your reach and earnings as a teacher.

-Aside from the convenience of no longer having to jet-set to your students, the beauty of bringing your students online is being able to teach more people in a wide variety of ways.
+The beauty of bringing your students online is being able to teach more people in a wide variety of ways.

 If you’re starting out and wondering how to sell info products, first consider which format to take on, which ranges from written to audio to video content.